nhsconnect/gpconnect/pages/design/design_product_versioning.md

 ### Pre-release (draft) labels ###

-When a **pre-release label** is appended to the version number with a hypen it indicates the specifaction is still in draft, or has been discontinued.
+When a **pre-release label** is appended to the version number with a hyphen it indicates the specificaction is still in draft, or has been discontinued.

 {% include important.html content="The pre-release label is used to indicate that a specification is in draft (or has been discontinued), it **does not** indicate that a providing system has made a pre-release of their GP Connect software." %}